GPlates/GPlates/doc-python-api/pygplates_getting_started.rst

 Getting started
 ===============

-This document covers installation of *pygplates* and a tutorial to get you started using *pygplates*.
+This document covers installation of pyGPlates and a tutorial to get you started using pyGPlates.

 .. contents::
    :local: